Types of drum sticks

 As you can see, when choosing drum sticks it is worth considering a large number of nuances.
 Now you know everything about the main types of drumsticks and can be guided by this knowledge.
 If you successfully select the sticks, your sense of rhythm will simply “revel in pleasure” every time you touch the drum set.

-Watch the video: How To Choose Drumsticks (March 2024).
+Watch the video: How To Choose Drumsticks (December 2024).

 Leave Your Comment